A Homemade dog shampoo is perfect for dogs. Their skin and hair pH is more acidic than ours and this natural recipe delivers what they need.

 Lemon Juice and/or Vinegar

-The lemon juice or vinegar brings the pH of the soap down from around 9 to about 8.
+The lemon juice or vinegar brings the pH of the homemade dog shampoo down from around 9 to about 8.
 Seven is considered neutral.
 Your soap will not actually be neutral, but it will be closer than leaving it alone.
 Allowing it to cure for 6 weeks or more will also help create a milder bar.

 The essential oils listed are used as a bug deterrent.
 They will not only repel fleas but also ticks and mosquitoes.
 Since essential oils will evaporate after a while, I also make a spray with the same oils.
 Add 10 drops of each of the oils to a spray bottle with warm water and a tablespoon of alcohol.
 Shake each time you use it to disperse the oils.
 Spray around the ears and top of the head, avoiding the eyes.
 I don’t usually spray the back since the hair is thicker there.